Stingers: episode guide

 Tuesday, October 19, 1999

-When Church and Mackenzie team up to investigate an illegal adoption racket, Mackenzie's informant decides to take justice into his own hands.
+When Church and Mackenzie team up to investigate an illegal adoption racket, Mackenzie's informant, A.J.
+Blackburn, decides to take justice into his own hands.
+Mac and Church are left minding A.J.'s adopted daughter while A.J. searches for those responsible for the slaugher of her people.
+The only problem is, will they be able to track down those responsible before A.J. can?

-Guest starring: Chris Haywood as A.J.
-Blackburn, Kim Phung as Tam Blackburn, Amanda Ma as Adele Hancock, Peter Farago as Brian Hancock, Kurt Geyer as David Evans, Adam Leembruggen as Geoff Spencer, Ferdinand Hoang as Restaurant Owner, Thang Vu Ngyuen as Waiter, Chris Wilson, Mark Wickham as SOG, Russell Frost as SOG
+Guest Starring: Chris Haywood as A.J.
+Blackburn, Kim Phung as Tam Blackburn, Amanda Ma as Adele Hancock, Peter Farago as Brian Hancock, Kurt Geyer as David Evans, Adam Leembruggen as Geoff Spencer, Ferdinand Hoang as Restaurant Owner, Thanh Vu Ngyuen as Waiter, Chris Wilson, Mark Wickham as SOG, Russell Frost as SOG

 Full Term